kc8/cooperkyle.com/_posts/blog/2022-10-30-parsing_blender_obj_files_in_c.md

 {
     LoadedObj *asset; // reference to the obj, if ytou need

-    ui32* indices; //our vertex indicies
+    ui32* indices; //our vertex indices
     f32* verticies; // the vertexes in an array vf3* textures;
     vf3* norms;